About Dina, Nevada - District One

 A noted non-fiction writer, Dina is the author of Bombs in the Backyard: Atomic Testing and American Politics (University of Nevada Press, Revised Edition 2001) and Battle Born: Federal-State Relations in Nevada during the Twentieth Century (Kendall-Hunt, 1989).
 She has also published numerous scholarly articles on American, Nevada, and atomic politics.

 Dina is internationally known for her expertise in the history and policies related to nuclear power, weaponry, and waste – as well as her knowledge of the popular lore of "Atomic Culture."
 This unique area of study extends to a wide-ranging personal collection of atomic memorabilia.
 She appeared in the 2006 PBS documentary, “The American Experience: Las Vegas – an Unconventional History,” by acclaimed director Steven Ives, and is a favorite source on all things nuclear for the media.
 She was honored to give a guest lecture to the Los Alamos Historical Society and present an academic paper at the International War and Peace Conference at Sokendai University in Tokyo.

 Today, the Atomic Testing Museum on the Las Vegas campus of the Desert Research Institute features the Dina Titus Reading Room in recognition of her scholarly achievement in the field and her support for the museum in the Nevada Legislature.

-Outside of academia, Dina served as a member of the United States Civil Rights Commission.
+Dina also served as a member of the United States Civil Rights Commission.
 One of only eight members nationally, Dina was appointed to the Commission by Senator Harry Reid.
 The Commission meets monthly in Washington and addresses issues as diverse as voting rights, accommodations for people with disabilities, and discrimination in women’s sports on college campuses.

-In addition, Dina remains active in Democratic organizations and various charities and service organizations that she supports.
+In addition, Dina remains active in Democratic organizations and various local charities and service groups that she supports.